-- 2. The hotline cannot verify that a referred individual is a victim of human trafficking, is sober or drug-free, does/does not have mental health needs, or is providing accurate information about his/her situation.
-The hotline engages in a basic trafficking, needs, and safety assessment to match callers with the referral organization.
-The hotline does not meet callers in person.
-To respect the privacy of the individual and minimize the potential for re-traumatization, the hotline requests only the minimal information necessary to provide a referral.
-Individuals frequently disclose information during intake that has not been disclosed to the hotline.
-If the hotline has information that may impact the safety of the individual seeking services and/or referral organization staff, it will share that information; however, referral organizations should be prepared to conduct a full trafficking and safety assessment upon receiving a referral from the hotline. - 3.
-Inclusion in the directory does not guarantee that the hotline will refer to a given organization in all cases or with any given frequency, as the referral process is tailored to meet the specific needs of each individual seeking services. - 4.
-The hotline cannot guarantee when or if an individual will contact a referral organization.
-Whenever possible, the hotline will directly connect the individual seeking services to a referral organization via conference call; however, individuals also request to have referrals relayed over the phone, text message, or email for later use. - 5.
-The hotline cannot confirm if an individual has reached out to other organizations or is already being served by another organization.
-As victims and survivors of human trafficking require diverse services and support, and service availability varies from day to day, the hotline may provide individuals with multiple referral options, or an individual may not have disclosed that he or she is already receiving services elsewhere.
+- The Hotline will not disclose information to the referral organization about the individual seeking services without prior consent from the individual.
+Some exceptions may apply in cases of alleged child abuse or imminent harm. - The Hotline cannot verify that a referred individual is a victim of human trafficking, is sober or drug-free, does/does not have mental health needs, or is providing accurate information about his/her/their situation.
+The Hotline engages in a basic trafficking needs and safety assessment to best match callers with the referral organization.
+The Hotline does not meet callers in person.
+To respect the privacy of the individual and minimize the potential for retraumatization, the Hotline requests only the minimal information necessary to provide a referral.
+Individuals frequently disclose information during intake that has not been disclosed to the Hotline.
+If the Hotline has information staff, it will share that information; however, referral organizations should be prepared to conduct a full trafficking and safety assessment upon receiving a referral from the Hotline. - Inclusion in the directory does not guarantee that the Hotline will refer to a given organization in all cases or with any given frequency, as the referral process is tailored to meet the specific needs of each individual seeking services. - The Hotline cannot guarantee when or if an individual will contact a referral organization.
+Whenever possible, the Hotline will directly connect the individual seeking services to a referral organization via conference call; however, individuals also request to have referrals relayed over the phone, text message, or email for later use. - The Hotline cannot confirm if an individual has reached out to other organizations or is already being served by another organization.
+As victims and survivors of human trafficking require diverse services and support, and service availability varies from day to day, the Hotline may provide individuals with multiple referral options, or an individual may not have disclosed that he or she is already receiving services elsewhere.